Skip to content

 Supplements

 Most multivitamins only have a small percentage of the vitamin K we need.
+Taking vitamin K supplements specifically should only be done under medical supervision, and should be avoided when taking anticoagulants.

 Animal-based